 The Commission contacted 6 companies which market and produce intermediate chemicals and dyes and pigments.
-These firms are: BASF Corporation, Mount Olive, NJ (a subsidiary of BASF Aktiengesellschaft, Germany); Bayer Corporation, Pittsburgh, PA (a subsidiary of Bayer Aktiengesellschaft, Germany); Ciba Specialty Chemicals Corporation, U.S.A., Tarrytown, NY (a subsidiary of Ciba Spezialitätenchemie, AG, Basel, Switzerland); Dupont, Wilmington, DE; Hoechst Celanese Corporation, Somerville, NJ (a subsidiary of Hoechst Aktiengesellschaft, Germany); and PMC Specialties Group, a Division of PMC, Inc., Rocky River, OH.
-None of these companies have provided written comments to the Commission as of the date of the preparation of this report.
-5 See appendix B for column 1-special and column 2 duty rates.
+These firms are: BASF Corporation, Mount Olive, NJ (a subsidiary of BASF Aktiengesellschaft, Germany); Bayer Corporation, Pittsburgh, PA (a subsidiary of Bayer Aktiengesellschaft, Germany); Ciba Specialty Chemicals Corporation, U.S.A., Tarrytown, NY (a subsidiary of Ciba Spezialitätenchemie, AG, Basel, Switzerland); DuPont, Wilmington, DE; Hoechst Celanese Corporation, Somerville, NJ (a subsidiary of Hoechst Aktiengesellschaft, Germany); and PMC Specialties Group, a Division of PMC, Inc., Rocky River, OH.
+None of these companies have provided written comments to the Commission as of this time.

+4 See appendix B for column 1-special and column 2 duty rates.

 U.S. consumption: